chadallison/book_quotes/README.md

   when they chose to disregard his commend and eat the forbidden fruit … Adam would now be subject to his source (the ground), even as Eve was now subject to her source (Adam).”
 (Alice Matthews, 29)
+- “Biblical scholar Clarice J. Martin reminds us that while patriarchy defines the boundaries of women’s lives, it also defines ‘subjugated people and races as ’the others’ to be dominated.’
+Patriarchy walks with structural racism and systemic oppression, and it has done so consistently throughout history.”
+(33)
+- “The most difficult passages in the Bible to explain, historically speaking, are those like Galatians 3:26-28: ‘For in Christ Jesus you are all children of God through faith.
+As many of you as were baptized into Christ have clothed yourself with Christ.
+There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.’”
+(36)
+- “I knew the problem wasn’t a lack of women leading in church history.
+  The problem was simply that women’s leadership has been forgotten, because women’s stories throughout history have been covered up, neglected, or retold to recast women as less significant than they really were.”
+(84)
+- “Despite the significant role women play in church history, and despite clear historical evidence of women exercising leadership, these popular, modern church history texts present a masculine narrative of church history that minimizes female leadership.”
+(98)
+- “Women were encouraged to be chaste, modest, obedient, and passive, while men were encouraged to be aggressive, domineering, controlling, and active.”
+(105)
+- “\[Isaac\] Marlow argued that singing was unbiblical because if the entire congregation sang, women would sing too.”
+(121)
+- “Instead of Scripture transforming society, society transformed how early modern Christians interpreted the Bible – and this was compounded (as we will see in the next chapter) by the proliferation of the English Bible.”
+(127)
+- “Conservative evangelicals believed that the key to reducing sexual temptation for men was emphasizing purity for women.”
+(156)

 ------------------------------------------------------------------------